-Careful…Don’t Get Caught in the Rental Trap!
+Be Careful Not to Get Caught in The Rental Trap!

 There are many benefits to homeownership.
 One of the top benefits is being able to protect yourself from rising rents by locking in your housing cost for the life of your mortgage.